openedx/openedx-webhooks/docs/about.rst

 The most well-known need this bot serves is automatically creating Jira issues for incoming GitHub pull requests.
-It detects the author of the pull request, and determines whether that author is an edX employee, a contractor that often does work for edX, or someone else in the Open edX community.
+It detects the author of the pull request, and determines whether that author is an edX employee or someone in the Open edX community.
 If the author is an edX employee, the pull request is utterly ignored.
-If the author is a contractor that often does work for edX, the bot adds a comment to the pull request, asking the contractor to make an OSPR issue for their pull request if necessary.
 Otherwise, the bot automatically makes an OSPR issue for the pull request, and adds a comment to the pull request that links to the OSPR issue.